arthurpicht/console/README.md

 It is possible to configure an output recorder that stores all output in memory for later processing.
 The following points are taken into account:

-* the output recorder starts working right after initialization (unmuted by default)
+* the output recorder starts working right after initialization by configuration (unmuted by default)
 * console configuration *plain* will also affect recorded messages
 * console configuration *level* will also affect recorded messages
 * recorded messages are free of colors and ANSI-based formatting independent of console configuration
 * messages sent to a muted console will also be omitted on recording
 * the recorder has an additional *mute* flag: the recorder can be turned off independently of console
+*

-Caution: As messages are stored in memory, recording output in long-running processes can be dangerous as this can effectively appear as a memory-leak.
+*Caution*: As messages are stored in memory, recording output in long-running processes can be dangerous as this can effectively appear as a memory-leak.

 The output recorder is initialized on configuration time: